Recoskie/swingIO/README.md

 # IO Event Handling.

 Any read, or write is visually displayed in the VHex editor as it listens to IO events.
 If you use **YourStream.seek(pos)** then the hex editor will automatically scroll to position, and highlight the byte in hex editor.
+<br /><br />
 If you are plugging in a search algorithm into this file stream you will want to set **YourStream.Events = false;** until search is done.
 Then set **YourStream.Events = true;** thus calling **YourStream.seek(pos)** to display search indexes in hex editor.
+<br /><br />
+If you want to watch what your search algorithm does then you do not have to set events false, but should add at least a 400 millisecond delay between each IO operation.
+<br /><br />
+I use a search algorithm as a good example.
+It could be a format decoder, or anything you can think of.

 ```java
 import javax.swing.*;